My music is available on just about any streaming service, including Pandora, Spotify, and whatever else is out there, thanks to Distrokid.

 Released in 2008 (all year long) ©Todd Lorenz, all rights reserved.

 Between Jan 13, 2008 and Jan 5, 2009 I published a new song every week.
+I called the project "Twenty Aught Eight" and eventually released the material on four albums with 13 songs each.
 I started by posting to my myspace page (which is now defunct) and transitioned to publishing on my own site.
 It involved lots of work; I maintained a full time "day job" at the same time.
 But, it was more fun than anything else.
-I experienced tremendous growth as a writer, instrumentalist, and recording artists, and remain proud of the project.
+I experienced tremendous growth as a writer, instrumentalist, and recording artist, and remain proud of the project.

 Released 5/1/07 ©Todd Lorenz, all rights reserved.